The Lean Startup concept has it roots to Toyota’s transformative Lean Manufacturing method for waste minimization and productivity increase.

 4. Account for innovation.

 Instead, large organizations should reward experimentation and lessons learned through failures.
 Progressive enterprises such as Facebook embrace the culture of failing fast and early (at least they used to).
-As a result, Facebook is able to operate at a global scale and yet roll out features and services at the pace of a lean startup firm.
+As a result, Facebook is able to both:

 - Identify appropriate metrics tailored for each entrepreneurial journey.

 - Engage end-users into a feedback loop to derive the insightful information that will power business decisions associated with future product releases.

 - For technology-driven enterprises, use the principles of Agile and DevOps to expedite the Build-Measure-Learn cycle.

 Finally, teams working on startup-like entrepreneurial initiatives in corporate environments should lean away from all efficiencies and improvements that are ultimately destined to end-up as waste.
 Instead, learn what’s truly required to solve end-user pain points at scale, and focus all efforts into developing tangible solutions to those problems.

 - Design Thinking, Lean Startup, and Agile: What’s The Difference?

 - Introduction To Kaizen: A Valuable ITSM Tool

 - Organizational Change Management: A Template for Change